Stanswers/jskel/README.md

 # jskel

-Debut is a collection of my startup files, scripts, and basic configuration files.
+Jskel is a collection of my startup files, scripts, and basic configuration files.
 Setup is intended to be as generic as possible across the range of systems and users which I commonly use.